naoshibaikyu/superbuddn/test.md

 %Computer room...

-Hunter: We're too late...
+Hunter Angry: We're too late...

 Iga: Looks like it's just us now...

-Hunter: Looks like it.
+Hunter Annoyed: Looks like it.

 Iga: What do we do now?

-Hunter: Keep investigating.
+Hunter Annoyed: Keep investigating.
 It's all we can do.
 Shinobu mentioned something about lights that he saw from the lounge.

 Iga: Come to think of it, there were some weird flashes on cameras by the windows at around the time of the power outage.
 No cameras there... guess we'll have to go in if we want a look.
 As long as they don't touch us, we'll be fine.

-Hunter: All we can do.
+Hunter Annoyed: All we can do.
 Just have to keep our guard up.
 Let's go.

 %The two make their way uneventfully to the lounge where Shinobu, Naoshi, and Stardust await them.

 Shinobu: Hunter!
 You made it!
-Check it out! *points at the window*
+Check it out! *[points at the window]*

-Hunter Annoyed: *[walks to the window]* Um...
+Hunter Shocked: *[walks to the window]* Um...
 Yeah.
 They're... very pretty lights.

 Naoshi Happy: Aren't they, though?